-Visitors to the centre
+Visitors to the Centre

 Visitors to the centre can include, but not limited to, commercial course delegates, representatives from other organisations, guest speakers, prospective employers, apprentice applicants and parents/carers.
 Commercial course delegates sign in at reception each day they are in attendance before they are escorted to the classroom.
-The tutor is present while in the classroom and classrooms are locked when not in use.
-The canteen area is regularly monitored by reception staff.
-This area is also protected by CCTV.
+A tutor is present while in the classroom and classrooms are locked when not in use.
+The canteen area is also protected by CCTV, and monitored by reception staff.
+Guest speakers are also supervised while in centre and are asked to read through the centre induction and sign this to confirm they have understood.